levichy/SCE-Pepper-Music-Companion/README.md

-# Socio-Cognitive Engineering: Pepper Music Companion 🤖🎵
+# Pepper: A Robotic Music Companion for Dementia Care 🤖🎵

-This repository is part of our group project for the Socio-Cognitive Engineering course (CS4235) at TU Delft, providing a demo of the humanoid robot [Pepper](https://www.aldebaran.com/en/pepper) as an interactive music companion for individuals with dementia.
+This repository is part of our group project for the **Socio-Cognitive Engineering** course (CS4235) at TU Delft, providing a demo of the humanoid robot [Pepper](https://www.aldebaran.com/en/pepper) as an interactive music companion for individuals with dementia.

 ## Overview 🌟
-The goal of our project is to enhance the mental well-being and emotional comfort of individuals with dementia in care-homes, using the humanoid robot [Pepper](https://www.aldebaran.com/en/pepper) as interactive music companion.
+The goal of our project is to enhance the mental well-being and emotional comfort of individuals with dementia in care-homes, using the humanoid robot Pepper as interactive music companion.

 This repository contains a small demo of Pepper's capability to interact with individuals, assess their mood through dialogue, and play music to enhance their comfort, taking into account their current emotional state.